day8/re-frame/docs/coeffects.md

        ... in here I can access cofx's keys :now :local-store and :random-int))
 ```

-Creating 3 coeffects for the one handler is probably just showing off, and not generally necessary.
+Adding 3 coeffects for the one handler is probably just showing off, and not generally necessary.

-And so to the final piece in the puzzle.
-How does `inject-cofx` know what to do when
+And so, the final piece in the puzzle: how does `inject-cofx` know what to do when
 it is given `:now` or `:local-store` ?
 Each `cofx-id` requires a different action.

 ### Meet `reg-cofx`